hackelite01/TextToHandwriting/README.md

- I hate writing assignments so I made this tool that converts text to an image that looks like handwriting😜
+ I hate writing assignments so I made this tool that converts text to an image that looks like handwriting鈥�0聛4

 </p>